owncloud/ocis-wopiserver/changelog/unreleased/reva-configuration.md

-Technical debt: Rename envvar configuring REVA gateway
+Enhancement: Rename envvar configuring REVA gateway

 We've renamed the envvar configuring REVA gateway to `REVA_GATEWAY`.
 This way it is consistent with other services using the same envvar.